Local moving companies in South Carolina

 Other considerations when moving to St. Louis, MO

-- State regulator: You can verify your Missouri moving license status right on the state regulator’s official website, here.
+- State regulator: You can check your Missouri moving license directly on the state regulator’s official website, here.

-- Moving permits: You don’t need a moving permit to relocate to Missouri, but it’s a good idea to review local parking rules before moving day.
+- Moving permits: You won’t need a moving permit to relocate to Missouri, but you should check local parking regulations ahead of moving day.

-- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
-This way, you can select your moving date and ensure your mail is forwarded to Missouri right on time.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so all of your mail will get properly forwarded to Missouri.
 Get started here.

 - Mover’s insurance: Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.